-This wonderful castle in Europe is best known for its potential world-famous fictional resident, and in this post, you’ll discover the ultimate list of interesting facts about Bran Castle!
+This wonderful castle in Europe is best known for its potential world-famous fictional resident.

 1. It’s located in the heart of Romania in Eastern Europe

 Bran Castle is located in a small town with the same name in central Romania.
 It’s located about 25 kilometers (16 miles) to the southwest of Brașov, a much larger city in the historical region of Transylvania.

 The castle was built on the Transylvanian side of the historical border with Wallachia, another historical region in Romania.

 2. It’s situated in a relatively hilly area